LambethFoodbank/foodbankapp/docs/table-components.md

 ```

 Passing the `setPagination` function to the `onPaginationChange` option in the `useMaterialReactTable` hook is
-insufficient on its own, because the parents' `onPageChange` and `onPerPageChange` events need to be handled separately.
+not enough on its own, because the parents' `onPageChange` and `onPerPageChange` events need to be handled separately.
 Therefore, an additional useEffect is used to call these functions when the corresponding state variables change:

 ```typescript